flyway/flywaydb.org/documentation/tutorials/check.md

 *Make sure there are no other SQL Server instances running with the same port*

-As before, create a target database `foobar` and a temporary database `check_temp_db` e.g. using SSMS.
+As before, create a target database `foobar` and a build database `check_build_db` e.g. using SSMS.

 ### Preparing the local working directory

 Folders in the local directory can later be mounted to the Flyway Docker image.

 Create a folder called `sql` to contain migrations and add a new SQL migration `V1__add_table.sql`: